BearKidsTeam/SMELT/README.md

 >libglfw3-dev libglew-dev

-Now there's a OpenGL 3.2+ port for the GLFW version which can be found in the `glfw_m` folder.
-It is experimental and buggy.
+With the GLFW version, you are now allowed to choose the OpenGL version to use (at compile time).
+Refer to `smelt_config.hpp` in the implementation folder for details.
+The OpenGL 3.2 port is still experimental and buggy.
 Use with caution.

 Please also note that minor differences exist across different versions.